Vanuit het boek

 Veelvoorkomende woorden en zinsdelen

-accept action Aeschylus answer appears argument beauty becomes begin Brother called cause characters chastity Chorus Christian classical close comes Comus concern course critics Dalila darkness death divine doctrine doubt drama effect English evil experience expressed fact faith feel final follow give grace Greek Greek tragedy hand hath heaven hope human idea ideal imagination interpretation Italy kind Lady least less light lines live Manoa masque meaning Milton mind moral move nature never once Paradise Lost passion perhaps person play poem poet poetry present question reader reading reason reference relation religious response Samson Agonistes scene seems seen sense song soul SOURCE speech Spenser Spirit stage strength suggestion sure symbol temperance things thou thought tragedy true turn understanding virginity virtue whole
+accept action Aeschylus answer appears argument beauty becomes begin Brother called cause characters chastity Chorus Christian classical close comes Comus concern course critics Dalila darkness death divine doctrine doubt drama effect English evil experience expressed fact faith feel final follow give grace Greek Greek tragedy hand hath hear heaven hope human idea ideal imagination interpretation Italy kind Lady least less light lines live Manoa masque meaning Milton mind moral move nature never once Paradise Lost perhaps person play poem poet poetry present question reader reading reason reference relation religious response Samson Agonistes scene seems seen sense song soul SOURCE speech Spenser Spirit stage strength suggestion sure symbol temperance things thou thought tragedy true understanding University virginity virtue whole